 I know that loyalty programs are costly, but remember that pursuing new customers costs much more.
 Make your loyal customers feel special.
 Give them a sneak peek into a new collection, samples of new products or invitation to exclusive events.

-Building community around your brand is the new gold standard in marketing.
-The future is all about successful communication.
+Building a community around your brand is the new gold standard in marketing.
 Create a space where your followers can share their experiences.
-That way your customers will become your brand ambassadors and that’s the most valuable form of marketing there is.
+That way your customers will become your brand ambassadors, and that’s the most valuable form of marketing there is.

 The community is thriving – people are exchanging information about where to buy cosmetics, how the products helped them with their skin product and much more.

-If you don’t have resources to build a community around your brand, it would be a good idea to monitor closely all the mentions of your company.
+If you don’t have the resources to build a community around your brand, it would be a good idea to monitor all the mentions of your company closely.
 That way you can look up all the possibilities to engage with your existing and potential customers.
 You can show how much you care about them.

-You don’t have to limit user-generated content only to reposts to your Instagram, Facebook or Twitter accounts.
+You don’t have to limit user-generated content only to reposts to your Instagram, Facebook or Twitter.
 Wouldn’t it be great if you could show off how great your product is?
 Well, live customer testimonials come to the rescue!

 It’s one of our newest widgets.
 Since word of mouth is one of the most powerful forms of marketing there is, why not build upon it?

-All you need to do is to group the mentions you’d like to have displayed on your website.
+All you need to do is to group the mentions from your Brand24 project you’d like to have displayed on your website.
 The tool will post them on your website just like here: